Whale washes ashore in Virginia Beach

-VIRGINIA BEACH, Va. – A whale washed up along the shore in Virginia Beach near 80th Street on Saturday.
+VIRGINIA BEACH, Va. - A whale washed up along the shore in Virginia Beach near 80th Street over the weekend, marking the third time a whale has died in local waters in recent weeks.

-Matt Klepeisz with the Virginia Aquarium says the whale washed ashore either last night or early this morning.
+"It's troubling.
+There's no doubt about that," said Susan Barco, the research coordinator at the Virginia Aquarium.
+"Whether it's a trend, we can't really tell."

-A small team is at the scene conducting a preliminary investigation.
-The team says the whale has injuries consisntent with strikes from a large propeller, but cannot confirm that as the cause of death before a full necropsy is performed
+The latest whale appears to have been killed by a ship's propeller, Barco said.
+A team from the Aquarium spent the day examining its body to confirm that.

 On February 2, a deceased whale was towed to shore near Craney Island in Portsmouth.
 Crews discovered the whale near the HRBT.
 Preliminary findings show the whale was killed by a propeller.